Badrchanaa/expo-sqlite-migrate/README.md

 # expo-sqlite-migrate
-A simple lightweight migrations library for React Native and Expo apps.
+A simple lightweight React Native and Expo migrations library for local sqlite databases.

-#WIP
+# WIP